Chart Color Schemes

 Employment drivers in Maroubra - South are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Maroubra - South has a highly educated workforce with strong professional services representation.
-The unemployment rate in June 2025 was 9.2%.
+Maroubra - South has a highly educated workforce with professional services well represented.
+The unemployment rate was 9.2% as of June 2021.

 Employment growth over the past year was estimated at 3.3%.
-As of June 2025, 6,083 residents were employed, with an unemployment rate of 5.0%, above Greater Sydney's rate of 4.2%.
-Workforce participation was similar to Greater Sydney's 60.0%.
-Key industries included health care & social assistance, professional & technical services, and education & training, with notable concentration in the latter at 1.3 times the regional average.
+By June 2025, 6,083 residents were employed while the unemployment rate stood at 5.0%, above Greater Sydney's rate of 4.2%.
+Workforce participation was broadly similar to Greater Sydney's 60.0%.
+Key industries for employment among residents include health care & social assistance, professional & technical services, and education & training, with notable concentration in education & training at 1.3 times the regional average.

-Retail trade was under-represented, at 6.3% compared to Greater Sydney's 9.3%.
-Employment opportunities locally appeared limited based on Census data.
-Over the year to June 2025, employment increased by 3.3%, labour force by 2.4%, reducing unemployment by 0.8 percentage points.
-In contrast, Greater Sydney had employment growth of 2.6% and a 0.3 percentage point rise in unemployment.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Maroubra - South's employment mix suggests local growth of approximately 7.2% over five years and 14.4% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Retail trade is under-represented, with only 6.3% of Maroubra - South's workforce compared to 9.3% in Greater Sydney.
+The area offers limited local employment opportunities, as indicated by the Census working population versus resident population count.
+Over the 12 months to June 2025, employment increased by 3.3% while labour force increased by 2.4%, resulting in a unemployment fall of 0.8 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with a 0.3 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Maroubra - South's employment mix suggests local growth of approximately 7.2% over five years and 14.4% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment